In Depth Baby Product Reviews Led by a Pediatrician

 Credit: Abriah Wofford

-Flanges are the funnel-shaped parts you position over your breast, centering on the nipple, connected to a collection container.
-The pump uses suction to draw the nipple into the flange to express the milk.
-Since nipples, areolas, and breasts vary in shape and size, having the right fit is crucial.
-Flanges that don't fit right can lead to discomfort, pain, chafing, bleeding, or even infection.
-Problems with pumping can lead to problems breastfeeding if you aren't careful.
+Flanges that don't fit well can lead to discomfort, pain, chafing, bleeding, or even infection.
 Flanges often come in a variety of sizes and different material types, but most pumps only provide a few sizes with your purchase.

 Seek Help

 If you have questions or concerns about flange fit, seek advice from a professional, like a lactation consultant.
 Also, if your nipples need extra care, consider using a nipple cream to provide relief.
-While pumping may not be a fun activity, it should not cause long-term discomfort or injury to any part of the breast.
-Take it from a mom who pumped for more than two years, I wish I had gotten help with my firstborn instead of waiting until the second.
+While pumping may not be fun, it should not cause long-term discomfort or injury.

 The Haakaa is a stiff silicone with a single flange size and a fairly stiff rim that can be uncomfortable if it doesn't fit your breast shape or size.